jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/eighth-month/MinutesForMeetingForWorshipForBusiness.rst

       No curriculum for summer.
 Please sign up to play games with the kids and kids of visitors.

    e.
-Adult Education and Action.a
+Adult Education and Action

-      Joyce, Genie, and Jeremy.
+      `Joyce`_, `Genie`_, and `Jeremy`_.
 Ready to start classes again.
 Second Sunday of each month will have Adult Education.
 This year we will use ASFC's new study-guides on the Quaker Testimonies.
-      One testomily every mouth.
+      One testimony every mouth.

-      First meeting in September on the Second First Day and plan with will be testomines booklet
+      First meeting in September on the Second First Day and plan with will be testimonies booklet

       Recorder will send out an email the Library should order some more.
-      Library Joyce, Education of expensives Adult Education will meet downstairs.
+      Adult Education will meet downstairs.
 Is Joyce authorized to order a couple for the library?
       Yes.
-Genie is also liason with FSNL and ASFC, responibilites with action items and ASFC liasion new under Lucy Duncan.
+Genie is also liaison with FSNL and ASFC, responsibilities with action items and ASFC liaison new under Lucy Duncan.
 Since our committee of Adult Education and Action.
 Actions by ASFC will come through Adult Education and Action will be bring up.